Roll Forming Design Guide for Sheet Metal Components

 More bends dictate more force.

-The complexity of the component’s cross-section is another consideration in pairing a roll form mill’s capability with production of a particular component.
+The complexity of the component’s cross-section is another consideration in pairing a roll form mill’s capability with the production of a particular component.

 In general, the more bends a profile has, and the more dramatic those bend angles are, the more forming stations you’ll need.
 One extreme example would be an angle profile with relatively short legs (a single 90° bend angle) requiring only a few passes of tooling.
 On the other end of the spectrum would be a complex profile with 12 or more bends, including hem (180°) bends, requiring at least 20 passes of tooling and forming stations.